Cast Your Cares! (Venting)

 Needless to say, when you face the inevitable calamities and problems of life – including inward struggles – don’t become an atheist and pretend like your Creator doesn’t exist!
 Go to him like David, Jeremiah, Job, Lt.
 Dan & myself and throw off your anger, your frustrations and your grief.
 Don’t allow offenses to embitter you.
 You can’t handle these emotional burdens but the Most High can.
 Never stop believing and hoping!
 Your heavenly Father will faithfully restore you and heal your heart and body, just as he did for Job.
 He’s the same yesterday, today and forever.
 Amen.

-Note: This teaching was edited from Dirk’s 2012 book The Believer’s Guide to Forgiveness & Warfare.
-To pick up a copy go here (just scroll down).
+Note: This article was edited from Dirk’s book The Believer’s Guide to Forgiveness & Warfare.
+To pick up a copy go here (both print and eBook versions are available).

 comments powered by Disqus